3 T-Shirt Sizing Agile Methods for Better Team Estimates

 Estimating Alternatives to T-Shirt Sizing in Agile

 Affinity mapping and planning poker are a few alternatives to T-shirt sizing in Agile.
-These two agile estimation processes carry a significant level of importance in the scrum process to best determine how much effort is required in development.
+These two agile estimation processes are of significant importance in the scrum process in order to determine how much effort is required in development.

 Fibonacci Series & Story Points